Baseball Bat Size Buying Guide

 Why?
 Because bat speed is the single biggest factor in determining how far the ball flies when it’s hit.
 Yes, there are other factors in play, but bat speed is number one.
 If your child is struggling at the plate with a bat that’s too large for them, they won’t be able to generate bat speed and they’re liable to be an easy out, which means they’ll wind up on the bench or won’t make the team at all.

-Here are three simple methods for determining if the bat is the right length for your child.
+Here are three simple methods for determining proper measurement and fit.

-Method 2: Have your child stand upright with their back straight and their arms hanging at their side in a relaxed manner.
+Method 2: For this measurement, have your child stand upright with their back straight and their arms hanging at their side in a relaxed manner.
 Place the barrel end of the bat on the ground.
 The knob at the grip end of the bat should come to rest in their palm.
 If it is up around their wrist the bat is too long.
 If it is down at their fingers the bat is too short.

 Method 3: Have your child extend one arm straight out in front of them.
 Place the grip end of the bat against their chest and extend it outward toward their hand.
 They should be able to rest the beginning of the barrel in their hand.
 This is the least precise method, but some will still find it useful.

 As you can see, measuring the right baseball bat size for your child is a fairly straightforward process.
 We would also recommend that you take the measurements while they’re wearing their baseball cleats.
 This way, you can be sure that your measurements are accurate.

 But there’s more to choosing the correct bat size than just the length.
 Here are some other things to consider when measuring bat size.

 Getting a bat that is the right weight is largely a matter of feel.
 Once you determine the correct measurement for length, have your child do practice swings with several bats of differing weight.
 If you notice the barrel of the bat is drooping when they swing, the bat is too heavy.